saucelabs/sauce-docs/docs/web-apps/automated-testing/cypress.md

 The browser selected in your configuration file is used, and the console log of Cypress is still correct.

-The issue has been reported to cypress.
+The issue has been reported to Cypress.
 See: https://github.com/cypress-io/cypress/issues/25755 for more information.
 :::